camarasidi12/forHpn/README.md

         self.val = val
         self.children = children
    ```
-    Attributs:
-    node: define the currente node value
-    children: is an array of Node type.
-Each value of the array represente a children of current node.

     Example of graph:
     ```python
     trie = NTrie(7, [NTrie(3, [NTrie(1, [NTrie(0, []), NTrie(4, [])]), NTrie(8, [NTrie(17, []), NTrie(18, [])])]), NTrie(15, []), NTrie(16, [])])